no-1ne/react-native-bootcamp/_posts/2017-06-25-authentication.md

 * import firebase `import * as firebase from 'firebase';`
 * In component did mount add the following function which triggers when auth state changes
 	`firebase.auth().onAuthStateChanged(this.handleAuthChange);`
-* in the above we firebase auth calls `handleAuthChange` which doesn't exist add the method and also don't forget bind it in the constructor,
+* in the above code firebase auth calls `handleAuthChange` which doesn't exist add the method and also don't forget to bind it in the constructor,
 ```
   handleAuthChange(user){
     if (user !== null) {